 Aim 2: Single-cell analysis of asthma sputum

-We will utilize single-cell measurements of protein and mRNA abundances using mass cytometry (CyTOF) and RNA-seq technologies to deeply characterize rare and novel populations of cells produced in the airways of individuals with asthma. .
+We will utilize single-cell measurements of protein and mRNA abundances using mass cytometry (CyTOF) and RNA-seq technologies to deeply characterize rare and novel populations of cells produced in the airways of individuals with asthma.
 We will develop a signature from multidimensional CyTOF measurements of signaling and surface marker molecules based on an unsupervised community detection method.
 Further, we will develop a method to match such results across samples such that the populations are validated through repeated detection.
 These cell-signatures will be used to generate protein and cell specific clusters (SCyC and SCyG-clusters) to stratify cell types and signaling pathways.
 Building on our previously developed information theoretic techniques DREMI and DREVI, we will also characterize signaling relationships between proteins and cytokine responses in subpopulations of sputum cells and use that as the input to the integrated logic model of Aim 3.
-For transcritpional profiling, we will employ single-cell RNA-Seq, a newer technology that is theoretically capable of giving measurements of the entire complement of expressed genes within a cell.
+For transcripional profiling, we will employ single-cell RNA-Seq, a newer technology that is theoretically capable of giving measurements of the entire complement of expressed genes within a cell.
 However, current single cell technologies suffer from a high degree of technical noise due to mRNA loss during sampling, cell-to-cell variations in sequencing efficiency, and amplification biases.
 We propose to develop a pipeline that quantifies technical variability for each gene and converts from raw reads to gene counts in a biologically meaningful manner.
 This processing pipeline will be in coordination with Core C to process data from Projects 1 and 2.
 After processing, we will employ our previously developed dimensionality reduction methods to reduce the data into a few robust dimensions, and cluster the results into metagenes corresponding to pathways (SCG-clusters).
 These metagenes will subsequently be analyzed by DREMI and DREVI in order to characterize novel pathways and their interactions in the variety of cell populations present in the sputum.
+With the understanding of signaling and gene-interaction networks we can characterize the pathways involved in the immune reactions to asthma, and understand their involvement in emerging phenotype.
+Further, these could be exploited as putative drug targets for treatment of patients.

 Aim 3: Integrative clustering and interfacing with other projects